 Under Chapter 300 of the Missouri Revised Statutes, a driver involved in a car accident involving more than $500.00 in property damage or bodily injury must report the accident to local police.
 A police report is also useful because it will provide important information such as insurance information, diagrams, witness information, and document whether someone was taken to the hospital.

 Ryan’s Rule #8: Call an Injury Lawyer

 Many complex insurance issues can arise in car accident cases.
 There are specific insurance laws that determine what coverage must be in force.
-To obtain the best possible chance of a just recovery for your injuries, speak with The Bradley Law Firm to ensure that your rights are protected.
+To obtain the best possible chance of a just recovery for your injuries, speak with Bradley Law Personal Injury Lawyers to ensure that your rights are protected.

 Ryan’s Rule #9: Never, ever do any of the following

 - Don’t automatically accept an offer made by your insurance company.
 Insurance companies will likely offer you the lowest possible dollar amount, which may not adequately cover your losses.

 - Don’t sign a waiver or release without consulting legal counsel.
 Emotions often run high during this time, and you may be tempted to close the claim and settle for an amount less than your actual loss.

 - Don’t ignore any time limits set in your policy.
 Many policies require a proof of loss be filed within a certain time frame for instance.
 Also, if your claim is not being settled to your satisfaction and the clock is ticking, speak to legal counsel immediately.